While this page is intended to be a TI friendly presentation,

 ^ I once corresponded with Mike Savage (no relation to the radio personality) --who at the time was this nation's leading Luddite (we corresponded on paper, since he was an Internet refusenik), but I've otherwise read little of the movement's history.
 I suspect, however, that many of those disparagingly named/labeled after Ned Ludd have been more concerned about the negative consequences of technological progress (economic and cultural/political disenfranchisement) --than with mindlessly holding back industrial efficiency.

-And you want to read the introduction --from which: "Although the movement still persists, Technocracy's heyday lasted only from June 16, 1932, when the New York Times became the first influential press organ to report its activities, until January 13th, 1933, when its leader, Howard Scott, attempting to silence his critics, delivered a rambling, confusing, and most uninspiring address on a well-publicized nationwide radio hookup."
+You want to read that introduction --from which: "Although the movement still persists, Technocracy's heyday lasted only from June 16, 1932, when the New York Times became the first influential press organ to report its activities, until January 13th, 1933, when its leader, Howard Scott, attempting to silence his critics, delivered a rambling, confusing, and most uninspiring address on a well publicized nationwide radio hookup."

 Quoting Loeb: "Once the play of supply and demand had been discarded as the price fixer, there would be no turning back.
 A scientific cost accounting would have to be devised; production would have to be governed by consumptive needs and not by the lure of profit; consumption would have to be based on need and not on ability to buy. // The nature of the cost would have to be considered.
 Real cost cannot be figured in money because the price of the commodities which enter into the cost [now] depends on scarcity.
 With scarcity abolished, commodities, under the capitalist system, become worthless and gold infinitely valuable.
 This is patently absurd.
 Consequently a more useful measuring stick would have to be sought. // We have already at hand --- a means of measuring the real cost of a commodity; a measure of energy^ called the "erg" and its multiples. --- Thus the cost of a commodity would be [all the cumulative energy costs to produce it]."

-* After Thorstein Veblen, an encyclopedic genius whose cynicism verged on misanthropy, it's my impression that Harold Loeb was the most thoughtful and perhaps a better motivated proponent of technocracy.
-(Veblen wasn't a member of TI, but his books and advocacy inspired both the movement and its principle leader: Howard Scott.)
-All of them were prone to slap some "science"/engineering talk on a subject and call it good, a social/political phenomena which is still going very strong today.
+* After Thorstein Veblen, an encyclopedic genius whose cynicism verged on misanthropy, it's my impression that Harold Loeb was the most thoughtful and best motivated proponent of technocracy.
+(Veblen wasn't a member of TI, but his books and advocacy inspired both the movement and its leader, Howard Scott.)
+All of them were prone to slap some "science"/engineering talk on a subject and call it good, a social/political phenomena which is still going very strong among us today.

-* Glaringly, and such was still the case during my encounter with TI people 20 years ago, the emphasis was on energy and thermal efficiency, seemingly to the exclusion of human hours of labor --and much else.
-They do have a prime consideration of human need as the driver of production (instead of profits), which is a socially nice thing to hear (and Loeb gets into the psychology of "need").
-I'll have to read through Loeb's book and other TI literature some more to pick up better on how they treat of real world scarcities, labor, and ecological costs --while cutting them slack for it having come out of the 1930s and the Depression.
+* Glaringly, and such was still the case during my encounter with TI people 20+ years ago, the emphasis was on energy and thermal efficiency, seemingly to the exclusion of human hours of labor, human culture --and much else.
+They do have a prime consideration of human need as the driver of production (instead of profits), which is a socially nice thing to hear --and Loeb got into the psychology of "need".
+Loeb's book is your best shot for learning about how they'd treat of real world scarcities, labor, and ecological costs.
+(We have to cut them some slack for it having come out of the 1930s and the Depression.)

 * I should note that this talk of "ergs" and energy costs predated starry-eyed notions about nuclear energy being "too cheap to meter" (not!).
 I should also note that there'd be dire consequences if any new source of energy turned out to actually be so cheap (in the limited terms of labor and money).
 Meanwhile, the costs of renewable energy sources do keep getting cheaper, and it does seem that such concepts as "labor hours" and "quality of life" are here to stay --even after the advent of (costly to build and maintain) general purpose robots.
 (I suggest the movie version of "Bicentennial Man" for an appealing treatment of the general purpose robot.)